How To Evaluate A Walt Disney World Travel Package

 The Walt Disney Travel Company has scrapped the Dream package vacations that had been its mainstay for years and introduced a more flexible approach to building a Walt Disney World vacation.
 The program is named Disney's Magic Your Way and mirrors the admission ticket program of the same name.
 Here's how it works: You begin with a base package room and tickets.
 Tickets can be customized to match the number of days you intend to tour the theme parks, and range in length from one to ten days.
 As with theme-park admissions, the package program offers strong financial incentives to book a longer stay.
 "The longer you play, the less you pay per day," is the way Disney puts it, borrowing a page from Sam Walton's concept of the universe.
 A one-day adult base ticket (with tax) costs $79.88, whereas if you buy a seven-day ticket, the average cost per day drops to $34.69.
 You can purchase options to add on to your base tickets, such as hopping between theme parks; visiting water parks, DisneyQuest, or Wide World of Sports; and buying your way out of an expiration date for any unused ticket features.

 With Magic Your Way packages, you can avoid paying for features you don't intend to use.
 No longer must you purchase a package with theme-park tickets for your entire length of stay.
 With Magic Your Way you can choose to purchase as many days of admission as you intend to use.
 On a one-week vacation, for example, you might want to spend only five days in the Disney parks, saving a day each for Universal Studios and SeaWorld.
 With Magic Your Way you can buy only five days of admission on a seven-day package.
 Likewise, if you do not normally park-hop, you can now purchase multiday admissions that do not include the park-hopping feature.
-If you don't use all your admissions, you can opt for the No Expiration add-on, and the unused days will be good forever.
-Best of all, you can buy the various add-ons within fourteen days of the first time you use the ticket.

 Before we deluge you with a boxcar of options and add-ons, let's define the basic components of Disney's Magic Your Way package: